FlaAI/TSFool/README.md

 - Test Size $\leq$ 4000, since all the attack methods are based on the test set to craft adversarial samples and we expect to compare them efficiently; and
 - class numbers $\leq$ 5 and time step length $\leq$ 150, since they represent the scale of the original problem which we also would like to reduce due to the same reason as above.

 Note that all the claims are proposed just for a compromise between general significance and experimental efficiency of our evaluation (since hopefully this would be suitable for reporting in a technology paper), instead of an inherent limitation of TSFool.
-Just as the "best practice" suggested by the *UCR briefing document*, hopefully we will gradually test and publish the results of TSFool attack on all the rest UCR datasets in the future.
+Just as the "best practice" suggested by the *UCR briefing document*, hopefully we will gradually test and publish the results of TSFool attack on all the rest of the UCR datasets in the future.

 | ID     | Type      | Name                           | Train | Test | Class | Length |
 |--------|-----------|--------------------------------|-------|------|-------|--------|